 Name of Committee Planned Programs Issues to be Addressed

 Executive None None

-Audit Implementation of the Self- To align with corporate governance
+Audit Implementation of a Performance To align with corporate governance

-Assessment Process best practice
+Assessment Process. best practice

-Nomination Formally Adopt a Committee Charter To align with corporate governance
+Nomination Implementation of a Performance To align with corporate governance

-best practices
+Assessment Process. best practices

-Remuneration Formally Adopt a Committee Charter To align with corporate governance
+Remuneration Implementation of a Performance To align with corporate governance

-best practices
+Assessment Process. best practices

 Others (specify) None None